Welcome Obama: Production

-Welcome Obama, directed by Singeetam Srinivasa Rao and produced by Bharati Krishna under Sandalwood Media, is a remake of the Marathi film Mala Aai Vhhaychy!
+Welcome Obama, directed by Singeetham Srinivasa Rao and produced by Bharati Krishna under Sandalwood Media, is a remake of the Marathi film Mala Aai Vhhaychy!
 (2011).
 Urmila Kanetkar, the lead actress of that film, was chosen to reprise her role.
 British actress Rachel was chosen to portray an American woman, and French child actor Esteban was cast as the surrogate child.
 The dialogues were written by Rohini.
 Cinematography was handled by S. S. Darshan.
 Welcome Obama was shot on Eastmancolor film, as opposed to being shot digitally.
 Shooting was completed in 33 days.

 Soundtrack

-The soundtrack was composed by Singeetham Srinivasa Rao who also worked as lyricist.
+The soundtrack was composed by Singeetham Srinivasa Rao, who also wrote the lyrics for all the songs.